gitKearney/php7-from-scratch/README.md

 In the FastCGI section, make the appropriate changes

     location ~ \.php$ {
-            # use for 0 day exploits
+            # only allow index.php to be run
             try_files $uri /index.php =404;

             include snippets/fastcgi-php.conf;